aldahm/ID2223-LAB-2/README.md

 The code for finetuning all of the different models is mostly based on the provided notebook in the lab description.
 We did some modifications to it in order to fit our task in the lab.
 The UI code can be found in app.py on our hugginspace: https://huggingface.co/spaces/The-regressors/Iris/tree/main

-We set out to use our fine-tuned LLM to assist the user in rewriting emails on a specific mood, specifically angry/happy.
+We set out to use our fine-tuned LLM to assist the user in rewriting emails in a specific mood, specifically angry/happy.
 We also created a UI for this task which can be found here: https://huggingface.co/spaces/The-regressors/Iris

 In this lab we created 5 different fine-tuned models:
 1. Llama 3.2-1B-instruct: The training parameters were the orignial ones in the provided notebook, nothing noteworthy was changed